polyaxon/polyaxon/docs/templates/experimentation/concepts.md

 ### Notebooks

 A `Project plugin` is a job running project wide.
-Currently, Polyaxon offers 2 plugins: Tensorboard and Jupyter notebook.

 !!! info "More details"
     Please refer to the [project plugins section](project_plugins) for more details.